imagelance/cli/README.md

 # Installation

-We have 3 separate ways of installing the Imagelance CLI tool
+We have 3 separate ways of installing the Imagelance CLI tool.
+Please select whichever you like.

 **1. Install with an Installer**